Simplon-IA-Bdx-1/realestate-aro-nicolas-nicolas-rodolphe-project/README.md

 - Create an [environment](https://virtualenv.pypa.io/en/stable/) at the root of the repo: `python3 venv venv/`
 - Acivate it `source venv/bin/activate`
-- You can now install the dependencies with the `pip install -r requirement.txt` command.
+- You can now install the dependencies with the `pip install -r requirements.txt` command.

 ### The app